 At the end of the day, the goal is not just to raise knowledgeable children, but to raise children with:

 - critical thinking skills to sort the facts from the fallacies in this age of information so they know how to think rather than what to think

 - an all-rounded development with exposure to sports, music, arts and drama

 - growth mindsets as opposed to a fixed mindset

 - high creativity

-Books on Character Development and Teaching Children about Morals, Values and Life:
+Books for Building Character and Teaching Children about Morals, Values and Life: